1) Focus on Christ

 9) Prepare for a Piano Performance

 We love to make and decorate sugar cookies for the holidays.
-Here is the best recipe I've ever tried (courtesy of the Family Cookbook):
+Here is the best recipe I've ever tried (courtesy of the Family Cookbook):1 cup butter

 1 cup sugar